captainbrosset/devtools-tips/src/tips/en/debug-popups-on-hover.md

 As described in [Debug popups that appear on hover using JS](./debug-js-hover.md) and in [Debug popups that appear on hover using the debugger statement](./debug-js-hover-2.md), there are ways to debug popups that appear on hover using JavaScript.

 The main problem in debugging overlay elements, like popups, is that they disappear as soon as the page loses focus, for example after moving focus to the DevTools window.
+Use the techniques below to keep focus on the webpage while using DevTools.

+## In Chrome or Edge

-Chromium-based browsers such as Chrome and Edge, provide a way to emulate a focused state on the webpage even if DevTools has focus.
+Chromium-based browsers, such as Chrome and Edge, provide a way to emulate a focused state on the webpage even if DevTools has focus.

 To emulate a focused state on the webpage: